blockchaingate/Kanban-js/secrets_server_only/README.md

 # Server-only secrets

 This folder is to contain server-only secrets.
-Except for the present readme and a sample (fake) config file, no other files should be present in the repository.
+Except for the present readme, no other files should be present in the repository.
 Should you change the secrets set up, please update this file.